-Dr Deborah Fry, Lecturer in Child Protection at the University of Edinburgh, recently completed a consultancy focused on the effects of violence against children in South Africa for Save the Children South Africa, in partnership with the University of Cape Town and Georgia State University.
+Dr Deborah Fry, Lecturer in Child Protection at the University of Edinburgh, has acted as consultant on the effects of violence against children in South Africa for Save the Children South Africa, in partnership with the University of Cape Town and Georgia State University.

 Violence against children exists in every country, and in South Africa children report experiencing high levels of all forms of violence.
 Recorded levels do not accurately reflect the full extent of the problem because many cases go unreported.

 Violence has long-lasting consequences for children, with strong evidence of a link between childhood violence and mental health disorders and substance abuse later in life.

 The consultancy was conducted in three stages, to estimate the cost of violence against children in South Africa.

 The impact and benefits

 The economic burden of violence against children in South Africa is substantial.
 The team found that the cost of physical and emotional violence against children was equal to 6% of South Africa’s gross domestic product in 2015.
 This study confirms the importance of prioritising violence against children as a key social and economic concern for South Africa’s future.
 The data generated as part of this analysis will help raise the awareness of policymakers on the lifetime impacts of violence against children, guide budget allocation and investment, and provide data for economic evaluations of interventions to reduce or prevent violence against children.